GongT/baobao/@idlebox/common/etc/common.api.md

 // Warning: (ae-missing-release-tag) "isElectron" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const isElectron: boolean;
+export let isElectron: boolean;

 // Warning: (ae-missing-release-tag) "isElectronMain" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const isElectronMain: boolean;
+export let isElectronMain: boolean;

 // Warning: (ae-missing-release-tag) "isElectronRenderer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const isElectronRenderer: boolean;
+export let isElectronRenderer: boolean;

+// Warning: (ae-missing-release-tag) "isElectronSandbox" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export let isElectronSandbox: boolean;

 // Warning: (ae-missing-release-tag) "isLinux" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const isLinux: boolean;
+export let isLinux: boolean;

 // Warning: (ae-missing-release-tag) "isMacintosh" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const isMacintosh: boolean;
+export let isMacintosh: boolean;

 // Warning: (ae-missing-release-tag) "isNative" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const isNative: boolean;
+export let isNative: boolean;

 // Warning: (ae-missing-release-tag) "isObjectSame" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //